 Landscaping can be a very lucrative business in many locations, especially when you are bringing experience and capital to the table.
 If you start by offering limited services and purchasing lightly used equipment, you can hit the ground running fairly quickly.
 Look for established landscape companies who are going out of business or others that are upgrading their own equipment to get what you need at a discount.

-Since this can be a competitive industry, you will also want to invest some of your $10K into marketing and promotion.
+Since this can be a competitive industry, you should invest some of your $10K into marketing and promotion.
 Focus on leveraging tried and true local marketing tactics to get your business in front of the right people.
 And don't ignore the power of word of mouth.
-With a local business like landscaping, you can turn one or two happy customers into a thriving client base with a little proactive word of mouth marketing.
+With a local business like landscaping, you can turn one or two happy customers into a thriving client base with a little proactive word-of-mouth marketing.

 2. Handmade Craft Business

 As you get started with your business, your investment capital should go to purchasing the supplies you need to make your products, possibly bringing in help to create an inventory of your products, and stocking up on packaging materials.
-The rest should go to marketing, digital marketing in particular: creating your brand, getting your online stores set up and using social media.
+The rest should go to marketing, and digital marketing in particular—creating your brand, getting your online stores set up, and using social media.

 3. Some Franchises

-Aside from starting a business from the ground up, you can also buy into a franchise; there are some that let you in the door for $10K or less.
-There are a lot of benefits that come with franchising over direct business ownership.
-Franchises generally have a higher success rate because the franchise owner is invested in your success and will provide assistance with setup, operations, marketing and more.
+Aside from starting a business from the ground up, you can also buy into a franchise; some let you in the door for $10K or less.
+A lot of benefits come with franchising over direct business ownership.
+Franchises generally have a higher success rate because the franchise owner is invested in your success and will provide assistance with setup, operations, marketing, and more.
 Plus, a lot of the heavy lifting is done for you, provided you follow the steps for success that are outlined by the owner.

-Cruise Planners Franchise is one franchise opportunity that you can get started with for right around $10K.
-Cruise Planners is a home-based travel agent network that sells full-service travel packages, including cruises, land-based vacations, travel insurance, car rentals and more.
-Cruise Planners has been around for more than 20 years, and being affiliated with American Express Travel lends instant credibility which will help you on your way to success.
+Cruise Planners franchise is a franchise opportunity you can get started with for just about $10K.
+Cruise Planners is a home-based travel agent network that sells full-service travel packages—including cruises, land-based vacations, travel insurance, car rentals, and more.
+Cruise Planners has been around for more than 20 years, and its affiliation with American Express Travel lends instant credibility to help you on your way to success.

-What about Jazzercize?
-Yes, it's back and starting to revive its name in the growing dance fitness industry.
+Jazzercize is back and starting to revive its name in the growing dance fitness industry.
 Jazzercise has been franchising since 1982, and for about $9,000 you can own a center.
 For a lot less (about $2,500), you can own classes and solely focus on teaching Jazzercise.
-The franchise provides all of the training and coaching you need to be successful in this fitness franchise.
+The franchise provides all the training and coaching you need to succeed in this fitness franchise.

-As you can see, there is a lot you can do with $10,000 when it comes to starting a business.
-Whatever business path you take, make sure you follow these startup tips that outline the most important steps you need to take on the road to small business ownership.
+There is a lot you can do with $10,000 when it comes to starting a business.
+Whatever business path you take, make sure you follow sound startup tips for small business ownership.